2024 West Virginia Secretary of State election

 The 2024 West Virginia Secretary of State election was held on November 5, 2024, to elect the next secretary of state of West Virginia, concurrently with the 2024 U.S. presidential election, as well as elections to the U.S. Senate and various state and local elections, including for U.S. House and governor of West Virginia.
-Incumbent Republican secretary of state Mac Warner was eligible to seek re-election to a third term but has chosen instead to run for governor.
+Incumbent Republican secretary of state Mac Warner was eligible to seek re-election to a third term but chose instead to run for governor.
+Republican nominee Kris Warner (brother to Mac Warner) won with more than 71% of votes.

-The Republican nominee, Kris Warner, was elected West Virginia's Secretary of State on November 5, 2024.